Mahmud0808/Iconify/README.md

 <details>
   <summary>Do I need a root access for Iconify to work?</summary>

 - Yes, root access is required for Iconify to function properly.
-While Iconify does support KernelSU, it is highly recommended to use Magisk for the best compatibility.
+While Iconify does support KernelSU and APatch, it is highly recommended to use Magisk for the best compatibility.
 </details>

 <details>